Clickster500/Clickster500.github.io/README.md

 The text of rule TBD reads as follows:

->After each loading zone, you must correctly answer a math question as generated on <a style="color: red; text-decoration: underline;" href="https://clickster500.github.io/math_generator/">this website</a>.
+>After each loading zone and before starting the next level, you must correctly answer a math question as generated on <a style="color: red; text-decoration: underline;" href="https://clickster500.github.io/math_generator/">this website</a>.
 Must be shown on screen (either via screen capture or a live camera).
 Pen/pencil and paper is allowed, but calculators and any other outside resources are not.
 If you need additional help, instructions and practice are <a style="color: red; text-decoration: underline;" href="https://clickster500.github.io/math_help/">available here</a>.

 This project seeks to encourage a love of math in all future participants of the iJustine Challenge...
 Or instill fear.